Henrikas-Kiupelis/timestar/API/v2/Misc.md

     RET  Set<String>
 ```

-Returns the set of valid timezones, used by JodaTime
+Returns the set of valid timezones, used by Java 8

 It shouldn't fail under normal circumstances